opendialogai/OpenDialogDocs/docs/conversational_model.md

 title: Conversational Model
 ---

+### Chatbots as agents

+>OpenDialog takes an agent-based view of a chatbots.

+Multi-agent systems development is a subfield of AI that studies the possible architecture of individual agents as well as the architecture of systems that allow multiple agents to coordinate towards both individual and joint goals.

+OpenDialog models the interaction between the user and the chatbot as that between agents in a multi-agent system.
+In particular, we draw from work around around [electronic institutions](https://nms.kcl.ac.uk/michael.luck/resources/aij12.pdf) to describe the overall context within which users and bots operate in.
+In addition, we looked at [enhanced Dooley graphs](https://pdfs.semanticscholar.org/71e5/f7aee39470470c1bed39bf11790d8df4cccd.pdf) for the added flexibility in  representing the exchange of messages between participants in a conversation.

 ## Modelling conversational applications as Electronic Instututions

 In OpenDialog conversational applications are modelled as _electronic institutions_ (EIs).

 An EI is "an organisational structure for coordinating the activities of multiple interacting agents".

 It mimics the concept of a conventional institution, as a space for coordinating the activities of individuals and transposes and evolves those concepts to fit the needs of a digital setting.

   The abstraction of an EI, and the semantics it offers, provides the conceptual framework for capturing the activities of interacting agents in a conversational setting and describe them in a consistent and coherent way.

+Almost anything we do in day to day life is a type of social institution.
+The way we behave in a restaurant (walk in, get seated, orders taken, etc), the way we behave in a shop, the way we behave at the office and so on.
+All these institutions define some norms and regulations about how everyone within an institution is supposed to behave so that the purpose the istitution was designed or has evolved for is achieved.
+For example, if you walk in a restaurant and start throwing things around or swearing at other guests you will be asked to leave.
+It is not acceptable behaviour.
+If you walk into a restaurant and ask for something of the menu before you were seated at a table you might be asked to wait to be seated, that is the norm of how the

 > In OpenDialog _every_ participant, from bots to human users, is modelled as an agent participating in an EI.
 We use the same concepts and abstractions for both throughout giving us a *coherent* model of the system through a common set of concepts.